Establishing Credibility with Your Customers

 - SOC 1 Report or Standards for Attestation Engagements No. 16 (SSAE 16).
 This is the replacement report for Statement on Auditing Standards (SAS) 70.
 There are two different SOC 1 reports that can be issued; both look at a service organization’s internal controls over financial reporting.

 - SOC 3 Report.
-Intended for public use, this is a simplified version of a SOC 2 report.
+Intended for public use, this is a simplified version of a SOC 2 report made available for publishing on the Internet.
+These are typically offered as in incremental report in addition to a SOC 2 report.

 Service Organization Controls Experience: As certified public accountants (CPAs), we uniquely understand the SOC requirements developed by the American Institute of CPAs.
 In addition, our team of auditors was involved in Statement on Auditing Standards (SAS) 70 and SSAE 16 reporting before it evolved into SOC reporting, and we have professionals with significant experience establishing and testing internal controls and IT controls.